Mekdes (singer)

-Christina Mekdes Vinholt Pedersen (born 1998), known by her stage name Mekdes, is a Danish–Ethiopian singer, songwriter, and producer.
-Releasing one studio album and two extended plays, she has been nominated for several awards in the Danish music industry, including her win at DR P3's Guld, being named as "The Talent" for 2021.
-She featured alongside URO to release the song "Føles Godt" in 2023, which has since received triple-platinum certification from IFPI Danmark.
+Mekdes Vinholt Pedersen (born 1998), known mononymously as Mekdes, is a Danish–Ethiopian singer, songwriter, and producer.
+Releasing one studio album and two extended plays, he has been nominated for several awards in the Danish music industry, including his win at DR P3's Guld, being named as "The Talent" for 2021.
+He featured alongside URO to release the song "Føles godt" in 2023, which has since received triple-platinum certification from IFPI Danmark.

 Career

 Born in Ethiopia, Mekdes was adopted and moved to Denmark at eight months old.
-Raised in Starup, she moved with her family to Kolding when she was 12, where she continues to live.
-She played handball for much of her childhood and, while in scohol, dropped out of a music course.
-Two weeks after posting her music to Instagram, she was contacted by a record label when she was 17 years old; however, she elected not to sign a contract, citing differences over the details.
+Raised in Starup, he moved with his family to Kolding when he was 12, where he continues to live.
+He played handball for much of his childhood and, while in school, dropped out of a music course.
+Two weeks after posting his music to Instagram, he was contacted by a record label when he was 17 years old; however, he elected not to sign a contract, citing differences over the details.

-Mekdes released her debut single, "Right Direction", on 15 May 2018 under the Trinity Music label.
-During 2019, she performed at several festivals around Denmark including Spot, NorthSide Festival, and Smukfest.
+Mekdes released his debut single, "Right Direction", on 15 May 2018 under the Trinity Music label.
+During 2019, he performed at several festivals around Denmark including Spot, NorthSide Festival, and Smukfest.

-In front of approximately 100 listeners, her performance at Spot marked her first concert, while her performance at Smukfest saw her win the Live Camp competition, which was scheduled to give her the honor of opening Bøgescenerne at the following year's festival.
-In November 2019, she was presented with the Growth Layer Award from the DPA, an association for Danish songwriters, composers, lyricists and producers.
-The DPA cited her dedication to songwriting and singing talent.
+In front of approximately 100 listeners, his performance at Spot marked his first concert, while his performance at Smukfest saw him win the Live Camp competition, which was scheduled to give him the honor of opening Bøgescenerne at the following year's festival.
+In November 2019, he was presented with the Growth Layer Award from the DPA, an association for Danish songwriters, composers, lyricists and producers.
+The DPA cited his dedication to songwriting and singing talent.

-With the COVID-19 pandemic canceling festivals and other performances during 2020, Mekdes spent time at her home in Kolding and worked on music, ultimately releasing her her debut extended play, Fly, on 28 August.
+With the COVID-19 pandemic canceling festivals and other performances during 2020, Mekdes spent time at his home in Kolding and worked on music, ultimately releasing his debut extended play, Fly, on 28 August.
 The album was written, performed, and produced by Mekdes alone, aside from the track "Lonely", which was co-produced by Vasco.
-While citing her vocals and songwriting as a positive for Mekdes and the album itself, critics mentioned the production as a drawback.
-She began playng live shows again in September and October, In November 2020, she received a nomination from the Danish Music Awards as one of the new Danish live performers of the year, though she ultimately did not win the award.
-She became the first Danish artist to be invited to Spotify's Oyster Studio, which highlights musicians from Scandinavia, releasing the single "Give You More".
+While citing his vocals and songwriting as a positive for Mekdes and the album itself, critics mentioned the production as a drawback.
+He began playng live shows again in September and October, In November 2020, he received a nomination from the Danish Music Awards as one of the new Danish live performers of the year, though he ultimately did not win the award.
+He became the first Danish artist to be invited to Spotify's Oyster Studio, which highlights musicians from Scandinavia, releasing the single "Give You More".